-There’s nothing to be ashamed if you realize you have thalassophobia.
+There’s nothing to be ashamed of if you realize you have thalassophobia.
 The truth is, humans are not usually great swimmers.
-Combine this fact with a natural fear of darkness, a fear of deep water is not only unsurprising, but also understandable.
+Combining this fact with a natural fear of darkness, a fear of deep water is not only unsurprising but also understandable.

 Millions may suffer from thalassophobia

 In other words, you’re not alone.
 Though there are no definitive statistics on the number of people who have a fear of deep water, phobias, in general, are experienced by roughly 19 million people in the US.

 Add to this the large proportion of people that experience a jolt of fear or panic when a fish brushes past them in the water, and there is the potential for millions of people to suffer from thalassophobia!